shivannis/xandr-docs-public/xandr-docs/articles/invest/listen-through-targeting.md

 ---
-Title : Listen-Through Targeting
+title: Microsoft Invest - Listen-Through Targeting
-Description : Based on historical listen-through rate data across several dimensions of the ad call, Xandr has developed a methodology for determining, pre-auction, the percentage probability of audio completion once the ad is delivered to the page.
+description: In this article, understand what listen-through targeting is, how it is predicted, and the advantages of listen-through targeting.
 ---

-# Listen-Through Targeting
+# Microsoft Invest - Listen-through targeting

 Based on historical listen-through rate data across several dimensions of the ad call, Xandr has developed a methodology for determining, pre-auction, the percentage probability of audio completion once the ad is delivered to the page.

 Listen-through targeting allows traders to target audio inventory with a projected percentage of audio completions.
 The listen-through rate is defined as the number of audio completions / number of ad impressions for a particular line item.

-You can opt to buy only impressions that have a certain percentage predicted audio completion by selecting the **Listen-Through Rate Threshold** checkbox in
+You can opt to buy only impressions that have a certain percentage predicted audio completion by selecting the **Listen-Through Rate Threshold** checkbox in **Line Item** > **Viewability & Environment Targeting**, and entering a percentage value.
-Line Item
- \>  Viewability & Environment
-Targeting, and entering a percentage value.